pre-srfi/emacs/README.md

 ## Zero-based vs one-based indexing

-Emacs buffer positiong indexing is 1-based, not 0-based.
-This is inconsistent with string, vector, and list indexing, which is 0-based in Emacs Lisp just like in Scheme and other Lisp dialects.
-Emacs buffers' column numbers are also 0-based at the Emacs Lisp API level.
+Emacs buffer positions are 1-based, not 0-based.
+This is inconsistent with string, vector, and list indexes, which are 0-based in Emacs Lisp just as they are in Scheme and other Lisp dialects.

 For consistency with the rest of Scheme, this SRFI deviated from Emacs indexing and uses 0-based indexes for buffer positions just as Scheme